-The government has extended the due date to file income tax returns to the 31st of August, 2019, and with just a few days at hand, all tax filers should make sure that their returns are filed compliantly and free of errors.
+The government has extended the due date to file income tax returns to the 31st of December, 2020.
+All tax filers should make sure that their returns are filed compliantly and free of errors.
 Here are a few pointers to keep in mind before filing an income tax return-

 1. File your return before the due date

 Yes, the due date has been extended once, but it is unlikely that it will be extended again.
 To avoid paying a penalty for the belated filing of returns, taxpayers should ensure that they adhere to the filing deadline and file their returns on time.
 This is even more advantageous to taxpayers who have losses to carry forward, as certain losses such as a business loss cannot be carried forward if a return has not been filed on time.

 The income tax website clarifies which ITR form a tax filer needs to use to file his return.
 For example, a person with only income from salaries and other sources needs to use ITR-1.
 However, with the same sources of income, if his total income exceeds Rs.50 lakh, then he needs to use ITR-2 to file his return.
 Hence, it is vital to know which form is applicable to you and disclose all the relevant data asked for, in that form.

 3. Cross-check all information being filed, several times

 Some persons prefer to hire the services of tax consultants to file their returns, while some prefer to do it on their own.
 Either way, when it comes to an individual’s income tax return, only that person is responsible for the data declared in it, and any false information reported could bear serious consequences.
 Even though a revised return can always be filed, there will be no need for the extra effort and costs involved if every individual made the effort to verify the data being declared in their return, before it is filed.

 4. Be familiar with the tax slabs, tax rates, and rebate norms